laravel-frontend-presets/tailwindcss/README.md

-# Laravel 5.7+ Frontend preset for Tailwind CSS
+# Laravel 6.0+ Frontend preset for Tailwind CSS

 A Laravel front-end scaffolding preset for [Tailwind CSS](https://tailwindcss.com) - a Utility-First CSS Framework for Rapid UI Development.

 ## Usage

-1. Fresh install Laravel >= 5.7.0 and cd to your app.
+1. Fresh install Laravel >= 6.0 and cd to your app.
-2. Install this preset via `composer require laravel-frontend-presets/tailwindcss --dev`.
+2. Install this preset via `composer require --dev laravel-frontend-presets/tailwindcss --dev`.
 Laravel will automatically discover this package.
 No need to register the service provider.

 ### For Presets without Authentication